mshsstemclub/mshsstemclub.github.io/MeetingAlexKeeble.md

 # **Learning about kinesiology and molecular biology from Alex Keeble**

 Alex Keeble is pursuing degrees in kinesiology and molecular biology at the University of Illinois.
 He helped introduce our STEM Club to his research project.
-Alek also talked to our club about kineselogy and molecular biology.
+Alek also talked to our club about kinesiology and molecular biology.

 ![](images/StemClubProjectWeek17C.jpg)